-Last updated: April 2023
+Last updated: September 2024

-As an online business owner with a digital marketing background, I have used (or tried to use) Pinterest for marketing for over 9 years.
-Pinterest has changed a lot for marketers in that time, so in this article, I’m sharing the best up-to-date practices and pinning strategies I’ve learned, and that I’m using right now.
+Pinterest has changed a lot for businesses and bloggers in that time, so in this article, I’m sharing the best up-to-date practices and pinning strategies I’ve learned, and that I’m using right now.
 See the date above for when this article was last updated!

 What Is Pinterest?

 Pinterest isn’t really a social network, it’s more of a search engine but laid out in a much more visual way than other search engines.
-Most people use it to gather ideas for recipes, gifts ideas, living room design, weddings, seasonal décor, outfits, and so much more!
-The possibilities are endless; whatever you’re searching for, you’re bound to find something on Pinterest.
+Most people use it to gather ideas for recipes, gift ideas, living room design, weddings, seasonal décor, outfits, and so much more!

 Who Uses Pinterest?